Google Ads brings YouTube into Attribution fold, expands data-driven attribution to more advertisers

 As with any machine learning-based product, data-driven attribution requires a critical amount of data for its models to train on and produce reliable predictions.
 On Monday, Google announced that it’s now able to lower the data requirements for data-driven attribution to a minimum of 3,000 ad interactions and at least 300 conversions in the past 30 days.
 That’s down from 15,000 ad interactions and 600 conversion events in the past 30 days.

-You’ll see the option available if you’re conversion action is eligible for data-driven attribution.
+You’ll see the option available if your conversion action is eligible for data-driven attribution.
 To see if it’s available and change the attribution model to data-driven, select the conversion you want to change (Tools > Conversions) and you’ll see the options available in the Attribution model section.

 Why we care.
 Bringing YouTube — and eventually Display — into Attribution reporting will help advertisers see how their campaigns on these channels complement each other in moving users through the customer journey.
 That data can then be used to inform your budgets or CPA targets.